Skip to content

 Rock climber at Snow Canyon State Park

-The second bike path is West Canyon Road.
-Once a road, as its name suggests, it is a dirt and gravel path.
-Beefier tires than those of a road bike are needed, but you won’t need a high-end mountain bike to enjoy this trail.
-The road runs four miles up the canyon and takes the west fork at the end of the canyon that will lead you past the Whiterocks Amphitheater at the northern end.
+West Canyon Road is a dirt and gravel path.
+Beefier tires than those of a road bike are needed, but you don’t need a high-end mountain bike to enjoy this trail.
+The road runs four miles up the canyon and takes the west fork at the canyon’s end to lead you past the Whiterocks Amphitheater at the northern end.
 This path traverses parts of the park that no other trail will show or lead to.
+Access the West Canyon Road at Sand Dunes picnic and parking area for an eight-mile round-trip excursion.

 Horseback riding through Snow Canyon State Park